CPK Insurance

 Coverage usually centers on liability coverage for bodily injury, property damage, slip and fall, and other third-party claims, plus property coverage for inventory, equipment, fire risk, theft, vandalism, and storm damage.
 A business owners policy may also add business interruption protection.

-If your retail business has 1 or more employees, workers' compensation is required in District of Columbia, with a sole proprietor exemption noted in the state data.
+If your retail business has 1 or more employees, workers' compensation is required in District of Columbia, with a sole proprietor exemption.
 Many commercial leases also ask for proof of general liability coverage before a store opens or renews.

 Retail store insurance cost in District of Columbia varies based on location, inventory, payroll, claims history, lease requirements, and coverage limits.
-The state data shows an average premium range of $63 to $263 per month, but actual pricing varies by shop.
+Actual pricing varies by shop.

 For inventory and closure exposure, consider commercial property insurance, theft protection, storm damage protection, and business interruption coverage.
 If your store is in a flooding-prone area, ask how the policy handles property damage and downtime tied to that risk.